hdevx/Skill-Tree-Maker/README.md

 Works with any static file server, like VSCode Live Server extension.
 Root directory should have index.html.

+if you have npx and browser-sync:
+`npx browser-sync start --server --files "index.html"`

 # Tests
 Setup in progress, using default Playwright.